Supervision and advice

 User Council

 The User Council is an advisory panel established under the Articles of Association and consists of representatives of direct RvA clients.
-The User Council meets twice per year in order to advise the RvA about the budget and fees and about the level of service of the RvA.
+The User Council meets twice per year in order to advise the RvA about the fees and the level of service of the RvA.
 The Supervisory Board receives the minutes of these meetings so that it can take into account the opinions of users in its considerations.

 The User Council consists of the following people: